 Ceramics

-MoreThis class will introduce students to the fundamental skills necessary to center clay and produce beginning to intermediate pottery forms such as cups, mugs, bowls, plates, cylinders, and vases.
-Learn about the balance between aesthetic and utilitarian concerns with this in-depth and fun wheel-throwing class.
+MoreThis class will introduce you to the fundamental skills necessary to center clay and produce beginning to intermediate pottery forms such as cups, mugs, bowls, plates, cylinders, and vases.
+Learn about the balance between aesthetic and utilitarian concerns with this in depth and fun wheel throwing class.

 MoreThis class will introduce you to the fundamental skills necessary to center clay and produce beginning to intermediate pottery forms such as cups, mugs, bowls, plates, cylinders, and vases.
 Learn about the balance between aesthetic and utilitarian concerns with this in-depth and fun wheel throwing class.